Code of Conduct for the Equine Podiatry Association (UK)

 - Each Member must act with due regard to the laws of the country in which he or she is working at the time.

-- Members working in the UK must adhere to the Farriers (Registration) Act 1975, The Veterinary Surgeons Act (1966) and any statutory instruments relating to the care of animals.
+- Members working in the UK must adhere to the Farriers (Registration) Act 1975, The Veterinary Surgeons Act (1966), The Animal Welfare Act (2006), The Health and Safety at Work Act (1974) and any other legislation or statutory instruments relating to the care of animals.

 - Members must be aware of their responsibilities as witnesses of fact or as expert witnesses in any civil or criminal proceedings in which they may be involved.